Pharr to begin installing fiber optics citywide - NewsBreak

 Pharr to begin installing fiber optics citywide

-Aug.
-3—The city of Pharr will soon begin the first of three phases to install fiber optic cable and provide internet access to all local residents.
+The city of Pharr will soon begin the first of three phases to install fiber optic cable and provide internet access to all local residents.
 During a meeting Monday, the commission approved a motion allowing City Manager Ed Wylie to purchase $556,032.11 worth of materials from Graybar in Fort Worth.
-The commission also approved a motion to allow the city manager to enter into a contract with STX Underground LLC of Brownsville for $1,019,593.www.northwestgeorgianews.com
+The commission also approved a motion to allow the city manager to enter into a contract with STX Underground LLC of Brownsville for $1,019,593.myrgv.com